 The Lorraine Motel is today part of the National Civil Rights Museum.
-On the balcony outside room 306, where Dr. King last stood, museum co-founder Judge D’army Bailey talks about Dr. King’s legacy and the long struggle for the museum that honors it. [includes rush transcript]
+On the balcony outside room 306, where Dr. King last stood, museum co-founder Judge D’Army Bailey talks about Dr. King’s legacy and the long struggle for the museum that honors it. [includes rush transcript]

-AMY GOODMAN: We’re standing on the balcony of the Lorraine Motel in front of Room 306, where Dr. Martin Luther King was assassinated the evening of April 4, 1968.
+AMY GOODMAN: We’re standing on the balcony of the Lorraine Motel in front of room 306, where Dr. Martin Luther King was assassinated the evening of April 4, 1968.
 I’m standing with Judge D’Army Bailey, who is the founder of the National Civil Rights Museum, which is what the Lorraine Motel has been incorporated into today.

-Judge Bailey, where were you, when Dr. Martin Luther King was assassinated here on the balcony of the Lorraine Motel?
+Judge Bailey, where were you when Dr. Martin Luther King was assassinated here on the balcony of the Lorraine Motel?

 JUDGE D’ARMY BAILEY: I was working in New York in the national headquarters of the American Civil Liberties Union, and I ran an organization that had the responsibility of recruiting law students and sending them to the South to help on civil rights work.
-So I had ten law students that were in Memphis working with the sanitation strike and with the lawyers here.
+So I had 10 law students that were in Memphis working with the sanitation strike and with the lawyers here.
 And I was in my office in Manhattan packing my briefcase to take a plane the next morning to Memphis, because they had that march coming up within two or three days.
-And so, I was there in my office, and my secretary came in, and she said — she had the radio on — she said that she had just her that Dr. King had been shot in Memphis, and I sat at my desk, stunned.
-And within about ten minutes, she came back out crying and said that he had died.
+And so, I was there in my office, and my secretary came in, and she said — she had the radio on — she said that she had just heard that Dr. King had been shot in Memphis, and I sat at my desk, stunned.
+And within about 10 minutes, she came back out crying and said that he had died.

 And I finished packing very quickly and walked downstairs with her and put her in a taxi, and then I went over and took the Lexington uptown to Grand Central Station, and when I got off the train in Grand Central Station, no one was speaking to anybody.
 It was just tense and quiet.
 And you could cut the tension with a knife there.
 And I went on uptown to — and shortly later that night, the rioting started in Harlem and in other parts of the country.